Balance-sheet total less non-interest-bearing liabilities.

 Profit after financial items plus financial expenses for the rolling 12-month period divided by the average balance-sheet total less non-interest-bearing liabilities.

-Net profit for the rolling 12-month period divided by average equity.
+Net profit for the rolling 12-month period divided by average 12-month equity.

 The share price relative to equity per share at the end of the financial year.